hiroki-repo/GDI8001/README.md

 3, You'll get your GDI8001 fullscreen mode!

 # How to reset the GDI8001
-1, Please push F11 when you using GDI8001
+1, Please push F11 when you want to reset the GDI8001

 2, You'll get the first screen on the emulator!